 The funeral director plays a very important part in all these arrangements and will want to know if the funeral is to be in the parish church or if the vicar is to take the service in the crematorium.
 As a general co-ordinator, the funeral director should be your first port of call and will take the burden of worry off your shoulders.

-If you would like a priest from St John’s to take the service, please contact one of the Church Wardens or Deacon Jill at the same time as contacting the funeral director – firstly to ensure the priest is availability, but also to allow the maximum time to visit you and your family, offer comfort where possible and to plan the service.
+If you would like a priest from St John’s to take the service, please contact the Rector or another member of the ministry team at the same time as contacting the funeral director – firstly to ensure the priest is availability, but also to allow the maximum time to visit you and your family, offer comfort where possible and to plan the service.
 For example, the deceased may have left a paragraph in their Will describing the sort of funeral arrangements they hoped for, and the earlier these are known, the more likely we will be able to fit in with them.

 If you have had a death in the family, please get in touch soon.
 We at St Johns will do our level best to get you through the funeral and support you afterwards. .